devandreacarratta/benchmarks-dotnet/README.md

 ## Repository Structure

 - **Benchmarks/**: Contains a series of sub-folders, each dedicated to a specific benchmark.
 Each sub-folder includes the benchmark code and a README with results.
-- **BenchmarksResult/**: Hosts all the benchmark results in different formats (HTML, CSV, MD) for easy access and comparison.
 - **EmbeddedResource/** + **Entities/**: Support folders for the project, containing necessary resources and entity definitions used across benchmarks.

 ## Running the Benchmarks